lgastako/project/README.md

 So you can think of project as projecting your shortened/cleaned up commands from the short version to the full version.

+## Benefits / Justification

+- Less typing / thinking / etc
+- Projectfile doubles as (always in sync) documentation of common project activities.

+## Open Questions

+- What about chaining commands?
+We don't want to get too crazy and reimplement all of shell scripting or Makefiles or whatever but there at least have to be some common patterns we could support, like maybe just having "out": be an array of commands instead of a string, and treating them all as being joined by && in shell, etc.  Actually I think that is the one really common case.

 ## Example